aaron777collins/ConnectedDrivingPipelineV4/docs/Getting Started/development.md

 ```

 #### GeneratorContextProvider
 The GeneratorContextProvider is used to provide the contexts for the generation part of the pipeline (including the initial gathering part).
 You'll need to change these to match configurations for your data.
+Make sure to change the cleanParams to match the cleaning options you want to use. **Make sure that the cleanParams is unique to the cleaning/filtering options.
+For example, it should include whether or not we included timestamps, XY COORDS, etc. and also the distance of the filter.**

 ```python linenums="1"
 # Properties: